Loitering or Prowling - Florida Statute 856.021 | West Palm Beach Criminal Defense Lawyer

 “This conduct must come close to but fall short of the actual commission or attempted commission of a substantive crime and suggest that a breach of the peace is imminent.
 The first element requires more than a ‘vaguely suspicious presence.’
 And a defendant's ‘response to the police pursuit cannot be used retroactively to support an imminent suspicion of criminal activity.’”
 Mills v.
 State, 58 So.
 3d 936, 939 (Fla.
 2d DCA 2011) (citations omitted).

 Reasonable alarm for safety is really the “flavor” of the situation, the totality of the circumstances surrounding the incident.

 - Was the defendant refusing to identify himself?

 - Was the defendant trying to hide something or himself?

 The statute requires a law enforcement officer to allow an individual to answer any concerns or alarms before being arrested, unless the individual flees.
 If the officer did not give you a chance to explain your presence before arresting you, then you cannot be convicted.
 Also, if you “froze up” and remained silent when the police officer was questioning you, you cannot be convicted if you had a true and believable explanation.

 Being convicted of this crime carries with it serious consequences.
-If you have been arrested and charged with this crime, call our law offices to schedule a free 15 minute case strategy to meet with one of our lawyers.
+If you have been arrested and charged with this crime, call our law offices to schedule a 5 minute free consultation to meet with one of our lawyers.
 Our West Palm Beach Loitering Lawyers want to meet with you to find out the facts of the situation so we can create a strategy to defend your case.
 We understand that not every case can be won, but we won’t just roll-over and die.
 We will continue to fight to get you the best results by trying to persuade the prosecutor and judge to reduce your charges or sentence.